kalda-co/kalda/docs/developer-setup.md

 for a copy and then place this file at `config/dev_secrets.exs` in the cloned folder.

-## Set up Elixir, Erlang, and NodeJS (and verion management generally with ASDF)
+## Set up Elixir, Erlang, and NodeJS (and verion management generally with asdf)

 We use [asdf](https://github.com/asdf-vm/asdf) to install and manage programming languages versions.